 — Ana Luiza de Lima Coimbra, Resident Director“”

-Christiane Nagayassu is Resident Coordinator at CIEE Sao Paulo, responsible for the student services and administration of the Business and Culture Program.
+Christiane Nagayassu is responsible for the student services and administration of the Business and Culture Program.
 Before joining CIEE in September 2012, Christiane worked for 12 years at one of CIEE's host institutions in Sao Paulo, FGV.
 Her experience at FGV in the Career and Internship Office focused on internship and trainee programs, employment initiatives, recruitment and job placement and other career services.
-Christiane graduated from ESPM in Social Communication (Advertising and Marketing), and a post-graduate certificate in Marketing from FGV.
+Christiane graduated from ESPM in social communication (advertising and marketing) and has a post-graduate certificate in Marketing from FGV.

 Where You'll Study